tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/online-offline.md

     <td class="tg-0lax">1</td>
     <td class="tg-73oq"><span style="font-weight:400;font-style:normal">RTCDP streaming and batch audience sharing to Target and Audience Manager via the Audience Sharing Service Approach</span></td>
     <td class="tg-0lax"><span style="font-weight:400;font-style:normal">- Share streaming and batch audiences from RTCDP to Target and Audience Manager via the Audience Sharing service.
 Audiences evaluated in real-time require the WebSDK and real-time audience evaluation outlined in integration pattern 3.</span></td>
-    <td class="tg-73oq">- Audience projection via audience sharing service must be provisioned.<br>- Integration with Target requires the same IMS Org as the Experience Platform instance.<br>- Identity must be resolved to ECID to share to the edge for Target to action upon.
-AAM has a separate list of approved identities to match against<br>- WebSDK deployment is not required for this integration.</td>
+    <td class="tg-73oq">- Audience projection via audience sharing service must be provisioned.<br>- Integration with Target requires the same IMS Org as the Experience Platform instance.<br>- Identity must be resolved to ECID to share to the edge for Target to action upon.<br>- WebSDK deployment is not required for this integration.</td>
   </tr>
   <tr>
     <td class="tg-0lax">2</td>
     <td class="tg-73oq">RTCDP streaming and batch audience sharing to Target via the Edge approach</td>
     <td class="tg-0lax">- Share streaming and batch audiences from RTCDP to Target via the Edge Network.
 Audiences evaluated in real-time require the WebSDK and real-time audience evaluation outlined in integration pattern 3.</td>
-    <td class="tg-73oq">- Target destination must be configured in RTCDP Destinations.<br>- Integration with Target requires the same IMS Org as the Experience Platform instance.<br>WebSDK is not required.
-WebSDk and AT.js are supported. <br>- If using AT.js only profile lookup against the ECID is supported. <br>- For custom id namespace lookups on the Edge, the WebSDK deployment is required and each identity must be set as an identity in the identity map.</td>
+    <td class="tg-73oq">- Target destination must be configured in RTCDP Destinations.<br>- Integration with Target requires the same IMS Org as the Experience Platform instance.<br>WebSDK is not required. <br>- If using AT.js only profile lookup against the ECID is supported. <br>- For custom id namespace lookups on the Edge, the WebSDK deployment is required and each identity must be set as an identity in the identity map.</td>
   </tr>
   <tr>
     <td class="tg-0lax">3</td>
-    <td class="tg-73oq">RTCDP real-time segment evaluation on the Edge shared to Target via the Edge Network using the WebSDK.</td>
+    <td class="tg-73oq">RTCDP real-time segment evaluation on the Edge shared to Target via the Edge  using the WebSDK.</td>
     <td class="tg-0lax">- Evaluate audiences in real-time for same or next page personalization on the Edge.</td>
-    <td class="tg-73oq">- Target destination must be configured in RTCDP Destinations.<br>- Integration with Target requires the same IMS Org as the Experience Platform instance.<br>- WebSDK must be implemented.<br>- Also supported via API.</td>
+    <td class="tg-73oq">- Target destination must be configured in RTCDP Destinations.<br>- Integration with Target requires the same IMS Org as the Experience Platform instance.<br>- WebSDK must be implemented.<br>- Mobile SDK and API based implementation is not yet available</td>
   </tr>
 </tbody>
 </table>